MrCaptainDartz/openldap-docker/README.md

 ## TL;DR
-This project provides a Dockerfile and scripts used to build a docker image from official openldap sources This work is partially based on the [Bitnami OpenLDAP image](https://github.com/bitnami/containers/tree/main/bitnami/openldap), except the build-from-source part, and therefore uses the same environment variable names
+This project provides a Dockerfile and scripts used to build a docker image from official openldap sources This work is partially based on the [Bitnami OpenLDAP image](https://github.com/bitnami/containers/tree/main/bitnami/openldap), except the build from source part, and therefore uses the same environment variable names

 ## What is OpenLDAP?